HTTPArchive/almanac.httparchive.org/src/content/en/2019/ecommerce.md

 <figcaption>Figure 8.
 Total requests for pages on ecommerce platforms.</figcaption>
 </figure>

 Note that, as explained above, this study only covers requests for home pages.
-Additionally many successful ecommerce sites such as Amazon and eBay are designed so requests don't block content rendering — even though their pages make a large number of requests and have a heavy total payload.
+Additionally, many successful ecommerce sites such as Amazon and eBay are designed so requests don't block content rendering — even though their pages make a large number of requests and have a heavy total payload.
 In other words, good performance is not just about smaller payloads and less requests!

 The median desktop home page on an ecommerce platform loads 108 requests and 2.65 MB.
 The median for _all_ pages on desktop is [74 requests and 1.95 MB](https://httparchive.org/reports/page-weight#bytesTotal).
 In other words, median desktop home pages on ecommerce platforms from this study make nearly 50% more requests than other web pages, with payloads around 35% larger.
 By comparison, the [amazon.com](amazon.com) home page makes around 300 requests on first load, for a total payload of around 5 MB, and [ebay.com](ebay.com) makes around 150 requests for a total payload of approximately 3 MB.
 The total payload and number of requests for home pages on ecommerce platforms is slightly less on mobile at every percentile but around 10% of all home pages on ecommerce platforms load more than 7MB and make over 200 requests.